-Keenan formerly served as the Vice-Chair and Chair for the Community Resilience Panel for Buildings and Infrastructure System, a federal interagency initiative formerly under the White House Climate Action Plan, and as editorial team co-lead for the Built Environment at the U.S. Climate Resilience Toolkit at climate.gov.
+Keenan formerly served as the Vice-Chair and Chair for the Community Resilience Panel for Buildings and Infrastructure Systems, a federal interagency initiative formerly under the White House Climate Action Plan, and as editorial team co-lead for the Built Environment at the U.S. Climate Resilience Toolkit at climate.gov.
 Keenan previously served as a member of the U.S. Department of Homeland Security’s Regional Disaster Sheltering and Housing Recovery Planning Team and as a member of Mayor Bloomberg’s NYC Task Force for Building Resiliency.
 Keenan served on the Climate Change Working Group for the 4th Regional Plan for NYC where he developed the Regional Resilience Trust Fund and co-authored the plan’s climate change section.
 Keenan also serves as a climate change advisor to the national organizations of the American Institute for Architects (AIA) and the America Society of Civil Engineers (ASCE).
 Keenan serves as Associate Editor (Built Environment) for the Encyclopedia of Climate Resilience (Nature Springer), as an Associate Editor of the International Journal of Climate Change Strategies and Management (Emerald) and as a member of the Editorial Board for The Handbook of Climate Change Resilience (Nature Springer) and the International Journal of Disaster Resilience in the Built Environment (Emerald).
 Keenan advised the Rebuild By Design and the National Disaster Resilience Competitions and previously served as co-chair for the 2016 North American Symposium on Climate Change Adaptation.
-Keenan has conducted climate adaptation research with various cities around the globe including Amsterdam, Boston, Miami, New York City (NYC), Rotterdam, Sao Paulo, Rio de Janeiro, Stockholm, and Tokyo.
-Keenan serves as a Review Editor (Buildings) for WG III (AR 6) for the U.N.'s Intergovernmental Panel on Climate Change (IPCC), Chair of Climate Adaptation Finance for IPCC Cities, and as a Review Editor of the 4th U.S. National Climate Assessment (NCA4).
+Keenan has conducted climate adaptation research with various cities around the globe including Amsterdam, Boston, Manilla, Miami, New York City (NYC), Rotterdam, Sao Paulo, Rio de Janeiro, Stockholm and Tokyo.
+Keenan serves as a Review Editor (Buildings) for WG III (AR 6) for the U.N.'s Intergovernmental Panel on Climate Change (IPCC), Chair of Climate Adaptation Finance for IPCC Cities, and as a Review Editor (Built Environment; Transportation) of the 4th U.S. National Climate Assessment (NCA4).
 Keenan currently serves as Research Advisor for Secretary Bill Richardson; as a Research Advisor for Climate Adaptation for Governor Jerry Brown’s Office of Planning and Research for the State of California; and, as a Research Advisor to Governor Charlie Baker's Executive Office for Energy and the Environment for the Commonwealth of Massachusetts.